rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 Uninstalling packages is as easy as installing with Red Hat’s package manager (RPM).

 In this exercise, you will try to use `rpm` to uninstall some packages from the system.

 #### To uninstall packages

 1. Uninstall the `libmetalink` package from your system.
 Type:

-    ```
+    ```bash
-    $ sudo rpm -e libmetalink
+    sudo rpm -e libmetalink
     ```

     !!! question